aksommerville/sevensauces/README.md

 ^ Dissatisfied customers should appear in the field the next day, and you can give them an Apology Card to bring them back, one at a time.

 Ingredients go up to 25 servings, and the cauldron holds 15, so we have a capacity of 375.
+UPDATE: The Secret Sauces are each worth 126.
+So in theory the richest stew is 1107 helpings.
+We should add a bonus for going over 1k, which will be nearly impossible.
 Start with 4 customers, one of each race.
 After each night, each customer can duplicate, plus one of random race if everybody is satisfied.
 Maximum count by day: 4, 9, 19, 39, 79, 159, 319, (639).
 The most real customers you could have is 319, and the most for scoring purposes is 639 (including additions Sunday evening).
 `2**n*5-1` from zero, if we need a straight formula.

+The limit for each food group appears to be 519 (7 sauces, ie `7*42 + 25*9`).
+It won't necessarily be possible to get 9 of the 25-point ingredients (eg I'm picturing Wedding Cake can only be got once per day).